 If you want the comparison to be case-sensitive, select the check box in the Case Sensitive column.

-If needed, click Populate from Received Data to reload the values from the last response you have got.
+If needed, click Load from Transaction to reload the values from the last response you have got.

 To remove all the selected operators and the expected values, click Clear.